 In July 1986, the Library was transferred to the Department of An Taoiseach.
 The Department of Arts, Culture and the Gaeltacht (now Arts, Sport and Tourism) was established in 1992, and assumed responsibility for the Library.
 Patricia Donlon became the first female Director in 1989.
 Dr Donlon retired in February 1997.
 Seán Cromien then held the post of Director in a part-time acting capacity until September 1997, when Brendan O Donoghue was appointed to the post.
 During his six years as Director, staff numbers increased significantly, as did funding for acquisitions.
 The National Photographic Archive, housing the Library's photographic collections opened in Meeting House Square, Temple Bar, in October 1998.
 The Leinster Lane premises, formerly part of the National College of Art and Design, have been converted and now house the exhibition area, a lecture theatre and the Prints and Drawings Department.

-Since Brendan O Donoghue’s retirement in September 2003, Aongus Ó hAonghusa has held the position of Director.
-The National Cultural Institutions Act, 1997, altered the statutory and administrative framework of the Library, giving it greater autonomy.
-The Library Board (replacing the Council of Trustees) was appointed in May 2005, and is chaired by Gerard Danaher SC
+Brendan O Donoghue retired in September 2003, and was succeeded by Aongus Ó hAonghusa (to 2010) and Fiona Ross (to 2014).
+The National Cultural Institutions Act, 1997, altered the statutory and administrative framework of the Library, giving it greater autonomy, with a Library Board replacing the Council of Trustees.